isomerpages/moe-serangoonsec/_academic-programmes/Science/Overview.md

 <b>Programmes</b>

 ![](/images/Science/sci_dept_pic_6.jpg)
+Students engaging in forensic science investigations

 ![](/images/Science/sci_dept_pic_7.jpg)
 Students exploring the hydroponics system in the school’s Science Garden

 ![](/images/Science/sci_dept_pic_8.jpg)
+Students building and testing their car prototype on an actual race track

 ![](/images/Science/sci_dept_pic_9.jpg)
 Out-of-classroom learning opportunities for students to make connections with what they learn in school